 The Madrid card is a passport to free entry and discounts at many of Madrid's top attractions and restaurants.
 You will learn where and how to buy it and essential tips on how to use it.
 If you want to see as much of Madrid as possible during your stay, then the Madrid card could save you money.

 There is an organised program called 'Discover Madrid'.
 It includes guided walks and tours of the city.
-The Madrid Cards gives you Free access to the walks.
 I found them to be a brilliant way to learn about Madrid's history, and to help me find my way about.

 The card comes with 2 guide books that tell you which attractions, excursions and other benefits are available with the card.
 You can get discounts in lots of restaurants too, and discounts on entry into clubs.

 If you want to see more than 2 attractions a day, and you are interested in the walking tours around the city centre, then I think the Madrid Card is worth it.
 The only thing is that you have to plan well what you are going to visit.
 This is easy with the guide books that come with the card, because they tell how to travel to each attraction, shop, restaurant or excursion.

 Each card is only valid for one person, and it can't be used in conjunction with any other promotional offers.
 The first time you use the card, is the moment that it is activated.
 For example, if you use at 09:00 on a Saturday morning, then the time it is valid for starts counting down.
 If it is valid for 24 hrs, then it will expire at 09:00 on Sunday morning.
 So have your plan in place before you start.

 1-day pass: €47.00

 You can buy the Madrid Card when you are in Madrid, by going to the tourist information office in the Plaza Mayor.

 Metro: Sol (Red Line, L2) plus 5 minutes walk.